Goal setting: Your Key to Academic Success

 This alignment will turn your education from a series of tasks into a meaningful journey toward your future career.

-Surround yourself with supportive friends, peers, and mentors and consider forming study groups.
+Surround yourself with supportive friends, peers and mentors.

 Supportive friends and fellow students provide encouragement during stressful times, helping you to maintain a positive outlook.